"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 Fabric Network: Same as a Mesh Topology, Switched Fabric Topology or Fully Connected Topology.

 Fully Connected Network: Also called a Fabric Network.
 A switched-fabric network allows all nodes on the bus to inter-connect with all other nodes on the bus.
+A network topology in which there is a direct path (branch) between any two nodes.
 Advanced Switching Interconnect [ASI] is a Switched Fabric network.

 Hierarchical Network Topologies